rhx/SwiftGtk/README.md

 ## Usage

-Normally, you don't build this package directly (but for testing you can - see 'Building' below), but you embed it into your own project.
-To use SwiftGtk, you need to use the [Swift Package Manager](https://swift.org/package-manager/).
+Normally, you don't build this package directly (but for testing you can - see 'Building' below).
+Instead you need to embed SwiftGtk into your own project using the [Swift Package Manager](https://swift.org/package-manager/).
 After installing the prerequisites (see 'Prerequisites' below), add `SwiftGtk` as a dependency to your `Package.swift` file, e.g.:

 ```Swift
 // swift-tools-version:5.3